What to do in the garden in March

 Pruning Cornus in March

-The second image may seem odd because it is a home-made propagator in which Cornus off cuts have been used to prop up the poly bag.
+The second image is a home-made propagator in which Cornus off cuts have been used to prop up the poly bag.
 Look closely and you will see it's not just the seedlings which are growing but also the Cornus twigs.
 Cornus must be one of the easiest shrubs on the planet to propagate.
 Cut, push into soil, and keep moist and up it grows.
-Ideal for the gardener and as gardening gifts, echo friendly, no air miles home grown.
+Ideal for the gardener and as gardening gifts, eco-friendly, no air miles home grown.

 Also, the cut Cornus stems are useful as pea sticks to support small plants and seedings, such as the sweet peas bean family when they are growing under-glass before planting out.